GCuser99/SolverWrapper/test/readme.md

-This examples automates solving the problems in SOLVSAMP.XLS which is distributed with MS Office Excel and can be found in:
+These examples automate solving each of the optimization problems in SOLVSAMP.XLS, which is distributed with MS Office Excel and can be found programatically in:
 ```vba
 Application.LibraryPath & "\..\SAMPLES\SOLVSAMP.XLS"
 ```